Skip to content

 Let’s keep it straight:

-• Real wood trusses: historic, structural, authentic.
-Heavy, expensive, high-maintenance.
+Real wood trusses: historic, structural, authentic — but heavy, expensive, high-maintenance.

-• Faux wood trusses: decorative, lightweight, budget-friendly, low-maintenance, authentic in appearance.
+Faux wood trusses: decorative, lightweight, budget-friendly, low-maintenance — and authentic in appearance.

-Unless your roof depends on real timber, faux wood trusses are the smarter choice.
+Unless your roof depends on real timber, faux wood trusses are almost always the smarter choice.

 A Historian’s Note